mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the list of proposals to be committed is valid as specified in
   {{proposal-list-validation}}.

-* Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and an empty `path` field.
+* Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and with the `path` field empty.

 * Create the new ratchet tree and GroupContext by applying the list of proposals to the old ratchet tree and GroupContext, as defined in
-  {{applying-a-proposal-list}}
+  {{applying-a-proposal-list}}.

 * Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the commit (see above), then it MUST be